 For example, if you try and use the Scarlett 2i2 on an iPhone 7 Plus, you may find that it just doesn’t work the way it should.
 I talked about this in my article on how to connect a Scarlett 2i2 to an iPhone or iPad.

-If this is your situation, you may have to get your hands on a USB multiport adapter (also called a camera adapter) which you can find here on Amazon.
+If this is your situation, you may have to get your hands on a USB multiport adapter (also called a camera adapter).
 For whatever reason, using this adapter will get around this problem.

 In some situations, you may also have to connect an external source – either a wall charger or a power bank – in order to power your device, because maybe your phone won’t have the juice to power the AudioBox.